dolphinsUnderMoon/Kolmogorov/README.md

 `cnn.py` implemented a lightweight CNN which has two convolutional layers to classificate the mnist images.
 The `cnn_last_layer_visual.png` in `Visualizing` directory visualizes the last layer of the CNN.

+## RNN

+There are two RNNs, one for MNIST classification and another for regression.

+The `rnn_mnist.py` get mnist image as input, which each row is a time step.
+LSTM is used in this NN.

+The `rnn_regression.py` get `sin(x)` as input and predicts corressponding `cos(x)` value.

 ## GAN

 `gan.py` implemented a GAN which generator tries to generates a quadratic curve.